Johnpromise1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is the display the last 10 lines of /etc/passwd
+This is a display of the first 10 lines of /etc/passwd